PADL/libbrowserid/gss-browserid.md

 1. The initiator unpacks the acceptor response assertion.

-2. The DH shared secret is computed from the acceptor's DH public key.
+2. The ECDH shared secret is computed from the acceptor's ECDH public key.

 3. The RP Response Key (RRK) is used to verify the acceptor's response assertion unless mutual authentication is desired, in which case the